-Connect Michigan’s research shows that 79% of Michiganders use the Internet, leaving the other 21% disconnected from many of the features that inform and connect our lives.
+Connect Michigan’s research shows that 79% of Michiganders utilize Internet connectivity, leaving the other 21% disconnected from many of the features that inform and connect our lives.
 Residents over 60 are one of the key groups underutilizing new capabilities, leaving many without the means to join and share with a growing majority of the population.
-In an effort to bridge this growing separation, the Otsego County Commission on Aging (OCCOA) united with Michigan State University’s School of Social Work and the local Gaylord University Center to initiate the Technology on Aging (TAP) project for its older residents.
+In an effort to bridge this growing separation, The Otsego County Commission on Aging (OCCOA) united with Michigan State University’s School of Social Work the local Gaylord University Center to initiate the Technology on Aging (TAP) project for their older residents.

-MSU Professors Paul P. Freddolino, Tina Blaschke-Thompson, and assistant professor Amanda Toler Woodward started TAP in Otsego County in June of 2008 to study the physical and mental health effects of loneliness and isolation in people over the age of 60, and how technological sharing could mitigate these effects.
-Approximately 90 older adults participated in the six-month program with the intention of increasing their level of comfort, knowledge, and security using online connective tools.
-They began using a variety of programs such as e-mail, Skype, genealogy research, sharing photos, downloading music, and other applications.
+MSU Professor Paul P. Freddolino, Associate Professor Amanda Toler Woodward, Specialist Tina Blaschke-Thompson and their research team started TAP in Otsego County in June of 2008 to study the physical and mental health effects of loneliness and isolation in people over the age of 60, and how technological sharing could mitigate these effects.
+Approximately 90 older adults participated in the six month program with the intention of increasing their level of comfort, knowledge and security using online connective tools.
+They began using a variety of programs such as email, Skype, genealogy research, sharing photos, downloading music and other applications.

-When TAP concluded in 2011, Freddolino and his team published their findings, laying a foundation for subsequent programs.
+Connecting with loved ones, engaging in new challenges and sharing in new ways showed positive physical and mental health effects on participants.
+When TAP concluded in 2011, Professor Freddolino and his team published their findings, laying a foundation for subsequent programs.

 TAP and the Computer Club are laying a path for seniors to access the information superhighway and bridging the digital divide across age and generations.
 To learn more about the OCCOA, the Computer Club and TAP, visit them online or read the TAP report here.